adambirtles/adambirtles.com/index.md

 My name is Adam Birtles.
 I am:

-- A Computer Science student at the University of York
+- A Computer Science undergraduate at the University of York
 - Computing Director for [York Student Television][ystv]
 - Secretary for [HackSoc][hacksoc]